 Griffith Observatory is an observatory, planetarium, and astronomy museum in California with great views of Los Angeles and the Hollywood Sign.
-This post offers a review, photos, and some of my tips for visiting Griffith Observatory, which is one of the top things to do in Los Angeles.
-Griffith Observatory is a popular spot for a variety of reasons, from the fun exhibits to the walking trails around Griffith park to the great views of LA, Santa Monica, Hollywood, and beyond.
+This post offers a review, photos, and some of my tips for visiting Griffith Observatory, which is one of the top things to do in L.A.
+Griffith Park is a popular spot for a variety of reasons, and the Observatory is chief among those.
+From its fun exhibits to the Art Deco architecture to the great views of LA, Santa Monica, Hollywood, and beyond.
+Since originally posting this a couple of years ago, we’ve visited Griffith Park many, many times, and have updated this post with new info on August 9, 2017.

 Of course, there’s one main reason everyone goes to visit Griffith Observatory.
 You know what I’m talking about: Terminator.
 Obviously, when you visit California, you’re going to want to tour the great filming locations of the Terminator films, from that one mall where John Connor plays arcade games to that one concrete basin where the Los Angeles River ran to the alley where naked Terminator appeared to, yes, even Griffith Observatory.
 Now, I’m not going to pretend that it’s as exciting as some random alley, but Griffith Observatory is pretty awesome.

 Kidding, of course.
 Well, sorta.
 Terminator is awesome, and it’s always cool to see a filming location from that epic series, but the draw of Griffith Observatory goes far beyond Terminator.
-It turns out that Griffith Observatory (and Griffith Park, which surrounds it) has a lot to offer to visitors, making it a must-visit place (even if you only have 1-day in Los Angeles).
+It turns out that Griffith Observatory (and Griffith Park, which surrounds it) has a lot to offer to visitors, making it a must-visit place.
+We love it so much that it’s one of the places to visit on our 1-Day Los Angeles Highlights Itinerary.
+Seriously, Griffith Observatory is not to be missed…

 Let’s start by taking a quick look at some of the history of this top destination for locals and tourists alike in Los Angeles…